Syllabus

 • Parsimony and Distance methods

-• Maximum likelihood, Bayesian inference, Monte Carlo, Markov chain Monte Carlo,
+• Maximum likelihood, Bayesian inference, Markov chain Monte Carlo,

 • Model selection